EMMA Help Topics

 After saving your manifest, you might be ready to submit the items it contains.
 In this case you may click the

 button on that page to submit that manifest.
 Once your changes, additions, and deletions are as you like them, click the button to commit them.
-Uncommitted manifest items will be visible on the submission page but they aren't eligible for submission.Updating a Bulk Upload Manifest
+Uncommitted manifest items will be visible on the submission page, but they aren't eligible for submission.Updating a bulk upload manifest

-If you arrive at this page through the Manifest Actions Change button, you will be presented with a drop-down list of your manifests in descending time order, starting with the one most recently created or modified.
-Select a manifest from the list to proceed.
+button, you will be presented with a dropdown menu of your manifests in descending time order, starting with the one most recently created or modified.
+Select a manifest from the list to proceed.The interface for editing an existing manifest is identical to creating a new manifest.
+Continue to "Working with bulk upload manifests" for help on adding and modifying manifest items.

-If you arrive at this page through the Manifest Actions Remove button, you will be presented with a drop-down list of your manifests in descending time order, starting with the one most recently created or modified.
-Select a manifest from the list to proceed.
+button, you will be presented with a dropdown menu of your manifests in descending time order, starting with the one most recently created or modified.
+Select a manifest from the list to proceed.To verify that this is really the manifest you want to delete, you may click on More to display its details.

 If you decide that you do not want to delete the manifest, you may click